timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 - chip selection changes list scroll position;
 - list scroll position changes chip selection.

 If both sides are modeled as independent mutable state and synchronized with effects, the behavior becomes hard to reason about.
 A chip click starts an animated scroll.
 During the animation, the list passes through intermediate sections.
 A scroll observer may update the selected chip to those intermediate sections.
-That selected-chip update may trigger another scroll.
+If selected chip state is also used as the trigger for programmatic scrolling, those intermediate selected-chip updates can start additional scroll commands.
 Then guards start appearing: `isProgrammaticScroll`, `ignoreScrollUpdates`, `pendingCategory`, or “only update after scroll settles.”

 This is a real feedback loop: